-Alan Turner is entering his third season on the Notre Dame coaching staff after joining the program in September 2010.
-He is responsible for the training of all Irish sprint and hurdlers.
+Alan Turner is entering his fourth season in 2013-14 on the Notre Dame coaching staff after joining the program in September 2010.
+After serving as an assistant coach for two years, Turner was elevated to Associate Head Track & Field Coach Oct.
+31, 2012 and continues to oversee the training of all Irish sprint and hurdlers.

-Freshman Christopher Giesting was named Big East Men's Outstanding Track Performer after winning the 200m and 400m at the 2012 outdoor championship.
+Freshman Giesting was named BIG EAST Men's Outstanding Track Performer after winning the 200m and 400m titles at the 2012 outdoor championship.
 He also ran the fastest 400m leg on the NCAA Distance Medley Relay team that won the NCAA Indoor title.
 Freshman Kaila Barber earned a bronze medal at the IAAF World Junior Track & Field Championships in the 400H.

-In his first season, Turner coached freshman Patrick Feeney to a sweep of the BIG EAST 400-meter titles at the BIG EAST Indoor & Outdoor Championships.
-Feeney also was part of the All-American and Notre Dame record holding distance medley relay that finished fourth at the NCAA Indoor Championships in 9:30.16.
-Feeney finished 16th in the 400-meters at the NCAA East Regional.
-Also at the East Regional were sophomore Nevada Sorenson (100H) and freshmen Michelle Brown (400m) and Megan Yanik (400H).
+In his first season, Turner coached freshman Feeney to a sweep of the BIG EAST 400m titles at the BIG EAST Indoor & Outdoor Championships.
+Feeney also was part of the All-American and Notre Dame record setting distance medley relay that finished fourth at the NCAA Indoor Championships.
+Four of his student-athletes qualified for the NCAA East Regionals.

 Prior to Notre Dame, Turner spent five seasons at Southern Illinois University.
 While at Southern Illinois, Turner served as the coach for the men's and women's sprint and hurdle squads as well as the relay teams.
 With the Salukis, he planned and conducted practices as well as implemented and supervised the program's strength and conditioning program for these groups.